microsoft/powerapps-tools/Apps/CrisisFinancialImpactTracker/MobileApp.md

 ## App Components

-The Crisis Financial impact tracker app consists of following key components:
+The Higher Education Crisis Financial impact tracker app consists of following key components:

 - [Grant](#grants): List of the grant the user is associated with as a Co-Principal Investigator.
 Users will be able to review the summary of the grants and sponsored programs.